Initiatives for All Stakeholders Environment

 Executive officers and corporate officers participate in the Sustainability Committee, taking reports on environmental risk assessments, including climate change, and on the progress of initiatives, and discussing policies going forward.
 Preparation of reports and agendas is the purview of the Environmental Subcommittee under the Sustainability Committee.
 The Executive Officers’ Meeting and Management Meeting monitor initiatives related to climate change and related issues based on the deliberations of the Sustainability Committee, discussing ways of managing progress and basic policies and important matters requiring decisions.As outlined above, the Sustainability Committee consults on the Company’s basic policies and important matters related to the environment.
 The policies and matters are then decided by the Executive Officers’ Meeting and Management Meeting, before receiving final approval from the Board of Directors.

-Governance framework for climate-related matters
+Governance system for climate change-related matters

 *Please scroll horizontally to view